CiscoDevNet/intersight-powershell/docs/Set-IntersightFabricVlan.md

 ```

 ### -IsNative
-Used to define whether this VLAN is to be classified as &amp;apos;native&amp;apos; for traffic in this FI.
+Used to define whether this VLAN is to be classified as &apos;native&apos; for traffic in this FI.

 ```yaml
 Type: bool